testdouble/jasmine-rails/README.md

 In my workflow, I like to work with specs in the command line until I hit a snag and could benefit from debugging in [Web Inspector](http://www.webkit.org/blog/1091/more-web-inspector-updates/) or [Firebug](http://getfirebug.com/) to figure out what's going on.

-When debugging, I append the query param "**debug_assets=true**" like so: [http://localhost:3000/specs?debug_assets=true](http://localhost:3000/specs?debug_assets=true).

-This is telling the asset pipeline to include each of your scripts in *individual* `<script>` tags.
-Seeing each script loaded separately makes debugging much easier for me.
+[When debugging, if you've disabled the asset pipeline's debug mode in dev/test, you may need to append the query param `?debug_assets=true` like so: [http://localhost:3000/specs?debug_assets=true](http://localhost:3000/specs?debug_assets=true).
+The asset pipeline will include individual `script` tags for each of your scripts when in debug mode, which migh tmake debugging easier.]

 ### From the command line

 Even though they both read from the same config file, it's certainly possible that your specs will pass in the browser and fail from the command line.
 In this case, you can try to debug or analyze what's going on by using the "--keep" flag from jasmine-headless-webkit.

 By running:

     bundle exec jasmine-headless-webkit --keep

 If the tests fail, jasmine-headless-webkit will leave its generated spec runner HTML file persisted in your rails root folder.
-It'll be named something like "specrunner.48160.html".
+It'll be named something like "jhw.48160.html".

 ## Guard

 [Guard](https://github.com/guard/guard) is a great tool for triggering spec runs when files change.
 To use it, you can bundle these gems:

     group :development do
       ...
       gem 'guard-jasmine-headless-webkit'
       ...
     end